The Sailing Virgins Caribbean Charm List

 "Where are the most charming spots in the Caribbean?"

-Charm is easy to find a place like the Greek Islands.
-After all the Greeks basically invented tourism.
+Charm is easy to find in a place like the Greek Islands.
+After all, the Greeks basically invented tourism.
 Herodotus on his wonderings also pretty much created travel writing as a genre.
-Thanks Greece.
+Thanks, Greece.
 Go into Pythagorio, anchor-stern-to, walk five metres to a cafe, order an iced cappuccino, life is good.
-Oh and the mooring is free btw.
+Oh, and the mooring is free btw.
 Wonderful.
 Charming.

 If the whole charming-places thing rings true with you, and you are considering sailing in the Caribbean, it may not be immediately obvious where to go.
-For a place to be charming it needs more than just decent coffee.
-It needs well designed buildings.
+For a place to be charming, it needs more than just decent coffee.
+It needs well-designed buildings.
 Security.
 Friendly locals.
-Basically it needs to be a place where visitors walk around with a smile on their face.
+Basically, it needs to be a place where visitors walk around with a smile on their faces.
 This can actually be more challenging in the Caribbean compared to say the Med.
 Ouch.
-Alas we say it as we see it.
+Alas, we say it as we see it.
 We still love it here. :)

 1. Îles des Saintes, Guadeloupe

 This year Îles des Saintes scores the highest on the five metrics.
 It is beautiful.
 The buildings are carefully designed, practical and aesthetic.
 The food is French Caribbean (enough said).
 The locals are very friendly.
 And the place oozes with character.
 The photo below was taken from a restaurant aptly named "Les pieds dans l'eau" (the feet in the water).

 2. Saint Pierre, Martinique